TutorialsLast Updated May 6, 20249 min read

 The workflow ensures that the test is run successfully before building the container image and deploying it to Azure.

 Next, you will need to set up a repository on GitHub and link the project to CircleCI.
-Review pushing your project to GitHub for instructions.
+Review Pushing your project to GitHub for instructions.

-Connecting with CircleCI
+Connecting your project with CircleCI

 Log into your CircleCI account.
 If you signed up with your GitHub account, all your repositories will be available on your project’s dashboard.
 Search for the go-docker-demo project: